How to Remove Creases and Wrinkles From Shoes

 - Iron over the towel in 10-second increments.

-- Check the crease between ironing to avoid damage to the shoe.
+- Check the crease between intervals to avoid damage to the shoe.

 - When crease is gone, stop ironing, but leave the shoe stuffed until it cools.